vivaxgen/MicroHaps/README.md

   [vivaxGEN NGS-Pipeline](https://github.com/vivaxgen/ngs-pipeline).

 ## Installation on local devices and HPCs
-Be sure you are not in a conda environemt or in the (base) conda environment prior to installing.
+Be sure you are not in a conda environment or in the (base) conda environment prior to installing.
 To deactivate your conda environment or (base) environment, enter:

 	conda deactivate